PockyBum522/netdaemon-home-assistant-apps/README.md

 # PockyBum522's NetDaemon Apps
-These are the current, used way more than daily home automations for my home.
+These are the current, used (way more frequently than) daily home automations for my home.

 I do all of my automations in Home Assistant with NetDaemon.
 It's extremely nice to do complex automations with as I was already familiar with C#.
 Being able to work in something I'm used to for home automation has been quite enjoyable.